praztrix/BerkeleyMLCourseM17PracticalAssignment3/README.md

     - penalty
 2. Decision Tree Hyperpatameters
    - max depth
-    - ceriterion
+   - criterion
 4. KNearest Neighbors
    - n_neighbors
    - weights
 6. SVC (probability is not set to True as it was taking too long to run the grid search)
    - kernel

-Only one parameter is chosen for SVC due to compute intensive nature of SVC.
+Only one parameter is chosen for SVC due to the compute intensive nature of SVC.

 #### Evaluation Metrics for Best Models after GridSearchCV of Classifiers